 How to Store

-Store leftovers in the fridge in airtight containers for 3-5 days.
+Store leftover Sweet Potato Mac and Cheese in the fridge in airtight containers for 3-5 days.
 Reheat in 15-30 second increments or until warm.

 You can also freeze in small portions or in a freezer tray and thaw and warm as you need it.